 Once your technician has positioned you for your X-ray, they angle the camera’s tube to focus on the site of your injury or pain, and then they use a computer to take the X-ray images.
 They may need to reposition the camera or have you change the position of your body in order to take X-rays from different angles to obtain a range of images to help with diagnosis.

 In most cases, your Center for Family Practice LLC medical provider will review your images and discuss them with you before you leave the office.

 X-rays do expose you to low levels of radiation; most experts agree that the benefits of an accurate diagnosis outweigh the risk of this tiny amount of exposure.
 However, X-rays aren’t recommended during pregnancy, so you should alert the staff if you’re pregnant or you think you might be pregnant.

 Young children sometimes need to wear a restraining device during an X-ray to help them stay still; staying still ensures that X-rays don’t need to be repeated, which increases the amount of radiation exposure to your child.
 These devices are designed specifically for the X-ray process, and they don’t hurt your child.

 A parent remains in the room whenever a child has an X-ray, and the technicians are skilled at getting kids through their X-rays quickly, so they don’t need to be repeated.

-If you have pain that may require an X-ray to diagnose, call the Center for Family Practice LLC today, or make an appointment online.
+If you have pain that may require an X-ray to diagnose, call the Center for Family Practice LLC today.